angelo-domingo118/d-agriventory/docs/overview.md

 ## compliance-features

 The system implements government inventory standards through structured workflows, mandatory approval processes, comprehensive audit logging, and standardised reporting formats required for government accountability and transparency.

+## database-schema

+The system's database architecture is built around three core inventory management systems with comprehensive relationship mapping and audit capabilities.
+The schema supports:

+- **Multi-System Integration**: ICS, PAR, and IDR systems with shared procurement and cataloging infrastructure
+- **Organizational Hierarchy**: Complete mapping of divisions, positions, and employee relationships
+- **Procurement Traceability**: Full chain from suppliers through contracts to individual item assignments
+- **Component-Level Tracking**: Detailed tracking of complex equipment components and serial numbers
+- **Transfer Management**: Complete audit trail of property transfers between employees
+- **Soft Delete Protection**: Non-destructive deletion preserving historical data integrity

+For a detailed view of all database entities, relationships, and field explanations, see the [Entity-Relationship Diagram](erd.md) which provides comprehensive documentation of the database structure including:

+- **25+ interconnected entities** covering all aspects of inventory management
+- **Detailed field explanations** for every database column
+- **Relationship mapping** showing how data flows through the system
+- **Business rule documentation** explaining the purpose of each entity
+- **Data integrity constraints** ensuring system reliability

+The ERD serves as the definitive reference for understanding how D'Agriventory stores and relates inventory data across all organizational levels and inventory systems.